clean-code-craft-tcq-1/test-for-analytics-NaveenBalachandar-dev/README.md

-minimum and maximum values  | input data                                      | Positive and negative readings Invalid input               | input data                                      | incorrect readings count of breaches           | Number of input data                            | Number of times input data crossed threshold in month record trends               | date and time details                           | Report date & time when the sensor reading was continuously increased for 30 minutes
+minimum and maximum values  | input data                                      | Positive and negative readings Invalid input               | input data                                      | incorrect readings count of breaches           | Number of input data                            | Number of times input data crossed threshold in month record trends               | input data with date and time details           | Report date & time when the sensor reading was continuously increased for 30 minutes
 Notification to user        | New data                                        | notification to user when new data is available in report

 ### Fakes and Reality in Functionality